armatures/blog/posts/introducingFriends.markdown

 An investment in meeting new people is an investment in myself, and in pushing myself in the direction of something I want.
 If there are things I might like to do, I should explore these possibilities through deliberate efforts to expand my social network.

 I want to experiment.
 First, introduce Jenny and Kevin.
 Then, ask people for introductions, but to who?
 Their most _ friend.
 Most fulfilled?
 Most eccentric?
 Most confident?
 I also want to record introduction phone conversations with Jenny and Kevin.
 This will be a project building in the direction of podcasts at distance via phone.

+The benefit of an introduction is obvious: I made a great friend, and grew through the relationship.
+Andy and I would meet at bars and draw comics.
+The quality of our creations grew over time, to the point where he's something of an accomplished comics artist by now.
+New relationships are a way of exploring new identities for ourselves, and I like to think I get some small part of the credit for the advancement of his art.